 In this article, we will elaborate on the above tips, explaining the importance of each one in detail.
 We will also cover a variety of walking aids, including canes, quad canes, and walkers.
 If you’re debating which walking aid would suit your senior best, you should know by the time you’re done reading.

-Tips For Helping Someone Walk
+4 Tips For Helping Seniors To Walk

 Many seniors avoid taking long walks fearing that they will not be able to complete the task, but if the “walk” is peppered with places to sit and rest so that you can pause and rest – the task may be doable barring any other health conditions.